famliy-screen-time/familyscreentime.ca/_posts/2020-06-01-does-screen-time-predict-sedentary-behaviour-singapore-study.md

-Limitations:
+# The Limitations

-As is an issue with many studies, information on children's screen viewing is based on reports from parents.
+* ***Parent-reported data.*** As is an issue with many studies, information on children's screen viewing is based on reports from parents.
 This type of reporting comes with risks for inaccuracy because parent's are unlikely to remember each individual minute or hour their child uses screens.
 Also, if their child has accessed a screen without their permission, or with another caregiver or parent that was not discussed with them, this would not be included in their report.
-For these reasons, we can't 100% trust parent-reported data. *In this study, parents were asked to report their child's screen time in 5-minute increments.
+For these reasons, we can't 100% trust parent-reported data.
+In this study, parents were asked to report their child's screen time in 5-minute increments.
 Would you be able to accurately remember your child's screen usage every day this specifically?
-I wouldn't!*
+I wouldn't!

-Each child's movement behaviour was measured over a period of 7 days.
+* ***Activity measured over 1 week.*** Each child's movement behaviour was measured over a period of 7 days.
 While this is definitely a longer, more informational time period than measuring a child's movement in only an hour or a day, it is still possible that a child may have had a "lazy week", or may have been affected by other factors in their life at that time other than screen viewing.
+This one is a bit nit-picky, but still something to consider!

-In this study, the types of programs watched on television, types of video games played, and types of activities done on mobile devices were all unreported.
+* ***What about quality?*** In this study, the types of programs watched on television, types of video games played, and types of activities done on mobile devices were all unreported.
 This leaves a gap for some criticism.
 As I have mentioned a couple times, the **quality** of screentime that your child engages in is a very important consideration when we are talking about whether screen time is harmful.
 Whether your child is spending an hour watching an educational, interactive program with parents present and engaged is bound to have a very different effect than your child spending an hour watching The Simpsons!
 This distinction is important to remember when integrating screen time into your child's routine.
 While not all screen time is bad, there are certainly better forms of screen time than others.

+# The Takeaway

+The reason for the results found in this study, the researchers suggest, is that screen time "reduces energy expenditure by displacing physical activity".
+This illustrates the point at which screen time can potentially become a problem for young children - when it is such a large part of their daily routine that physical activity, interaction, and other forms of development are replaced with screen time.
+There is an important distinction to be made here between any and all screen time being harmful for children's development (which is a very bold statement not likely to be true) and screen time having the potential to be harmful when it competes with, or replaces, other beneficial activites that your child needs to develop in a healthy manner.
+The main takeaway, as always, is to prioritize finding a healthy balance for your child between healthy screen time and physical activity, social interaction, and other activities that promote healthy habits and behaviours later in life.